kurt-krueckeberg/pandoc-converter/README.md

+# Converter

-Converts files from pandoc makrdown to .html and afterward fixes tables cells to always contain paragraphs.
+Converts files from pandoc markdown to .html and afterward fixes the html table's cells to consistently contain paragraphs.